mjordan/larkm/README.md

 `curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "target": "https://digital.lib.sfu.ca"}'`

 If you now visit `http://127.0.0.1:8000/ark:12345/s1fde97fb3634b`, you will be redirected to https://digital.lib.sfu.ca.
+Larkm has used the first 12 characters from the UUID provided in the "identifer" field in the request body as the ID portion of the new ARK.
+You can also provide the first 12 characters of a UUID v4 in the request's "identifier" field, instead of a full UUID, but in most cases it's more convenient to provide a full UUID.

 If you omit the `shoulder`, the configured default shoulder will be used.
-If you omit the `identifier`, larkm will mint one using the first 12 characters (minus the hypen at position 9) of a v4 UUID.
+If you omit the `identifier`, larkm will mint one using the first 12 characters (minus the hypen at position 9) of a v4 UUID it generates.

 If you provide a NAAN, and it is in the configured list of `allowed_naans`, it will be used instead of the NAAN configured as the `default_naan`: